vikasganiga05/vikasganiga05/README.md

 # Hi there, I'm Vikas Ganiga - aka Vikas :wave:

-I'm a Full-Stack Web Developer from India.
-I really enjoy learning languages and frameworks like React, Laravel and Django, as well as work in WordPress.
-I also enjoy wireframing, prototyping, ui, ux, and design in general.
+I'm a Software Engineer based in Mangalore, India. specializing in building (and occasionally designing) exceptional websites, applications, and everything in between.
+Self-Taught JavaScript Developer with a strong drive and willingness to learn new things.
+I love creating simple and effective UI that optimizes user’s experience.
+My personal mission is to further my specialization in full-stack development, solve difficult problems, work with amazing people and develop cool products.
+I would also like to make a huge impact in the full-stack industry.

-Here are some ideas to get you started:
+Here are a few things you should know about me:

-- 🔭 I’m currently working on **Component Library**
+- 🔭 I’m currently working on **something cool :wink:**
-- 🌱 I’m currently learning **MERN Stack**
+- 🌱 I’m currently learning **MERN Stack & DSA**
-- 👯 I’m looking to collaborate on **Open Source Projects with other developers**
-- 🤔 I’m looking for help with **Open Source**
-- 💬 Ask me about **Anything!**
+- 💬 Ask me about **JavaScript, Full Stack development or any tech related stuff.**
-- 📫 How to reach me: (Waiting for a update...)
+- 📫 How to reach me: Twitter - [@vikasganiga05](https://twitter.com/vikasganiga05)
-- 😄 Pronouns: **He/Him**
-- 🥅 2020 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I like challenges

 ### 🛠 &nbsp;Tech Stack